ckempke/UnityTerrainGeneration/docs/erosion-implementation.md

 A final tweak here is that the algorithm produces very smooth terraces; the "cutout" portions are completely flat.
 We fix that by putting back a percentage of the missing height at each step; this simulates erosive debris accumulation.

 ![Final Erosion Pic](media/erosion-4.png)

+That's a lot more "gouges" than natural mountains, of course, so we'll probably set this to a much smaller amount later.

+_Note from the future:  A little browsing of images of natural mountains indicates that the previous sentence is wrong as often as it's right; many mountains have **more** such shearing than what's shown above.
+The real takeaway appears to be that there's a massive amount of variation in the natural world.
+Also, that there are an awful lot of **real** mountains that you'd swear were bad renders by looking at them.
+See also: clouds._

+## Canyoning

+The same net of canyons that define our mountain ranges at the global level makes sense at the local level, as well.
+In fact, this is a stronger effect than the shearing, most of the time.

+## Striation and Layering

+Many landforms---especially where they've been cut by one form of erosion or another---show significant layering of color and other properties, and even dramatic shifts in shape at certain elevations where the "deeper" rocks are harder or softer than those above them, and hence wear differently.
+Often, these layers are parallel to the ground, but they can also tilt at significant angles as a result of uplift (or presumedly subduction, although that's unlikely to be visible near the surface.)

+A lot of this we'll need to get from texturing, but sometimes the effect is pronounced enough that it's actually visible in shape as well as texture.